-EU-IST Network of Excellence (NoE) IST-2004-507482 KWEB Deliverable D2.4.8.1 v1 (WP2.4)
+EU-IST Network of Excellence (NoE) IST-2004-507482 KWEB Deliverable D2.4.8 v2 (WP2.4)

-Semantic Web Services have inherited the Web Service communication model, which is based on synchronous message exchange and is not at all Web-like, as the Web is based on the model of persistent publish and read.
+Semantic Web Services have inherited the Web Service communication model.
+This communication model relies on synchronous message exchange, thus being not compliant with its Web counterpart, which is based on persistent publish and read.
 Tuplespace-based communication offers the potential to remodel Semantic Web Service communication in a way that is more Web-like, bringing with it advantages of concurrency, asynchrony and co-ordination.

-Document Identifier: KWEB/2005/D2.4.8.1/v1
+Document Identifier: KWEB/2007/D2.4.8/v2

 Class Deliverable: KWEB EU-IST-2004-507482

-Version: V1
+Version: V2

-Date: February 14, 2006
+Date: February 14, 2007

 State: Final

 Distribution: Public